polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/08 - Changing your tree.md

 You should now have a basic understanding of all four *"CRUD operations"* for lambda objects.
 You can now dynamically create and change lambda objects as you see fit.
 However, as we started out this chapter with, no other programming languages contains any similar constructs.
 Hence, the largest problem you're now faced with, is creating a mental model for understanding this unique idea.
-Yet again, an old video, but illustrating the concepts we covered in this chapter fairly thoroughly.
+This is an old video, but illustrates the concepts we have covered in this chapter fairly well.

 https://www.youtube.com/watch?v=w7A4TcWHolk